dfelinto/blender-manual/manual/render/cycles/gpu_rendering.rst

 AMD
 ---

-:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is supported for GPU rendering with AMD graphics cards on Windows.
+:abbr:`HIP (Heterogeneous-compute Interface for Portability)` is enabled for GPU rendering with AMD graphics cards on Windows.
 Blender supports GPU rendering on discrete graphics cards with the AMD RDNA architecture or newer and AMD Radeon Software 21.12.1 or AMD Radeon PRO Software 21.Q4 GPU drivers or newer.